avinashbhat/machine-learning/README.md

 Update[13 Aug 2016] - Decision Trees

 Partially complete.
 Future development should start from printing tree, revised calculation at every step.

+Update[13 Aug 2016] - Wine Dataset Analysis

+The data set can be downloaded at https://archive.ics.uci.edu/ml/datasets/Wine+Quality Problem is to predict the category using classification model and to predict the rank using regression model.

+Uploaded partial code without confusion matrix.